Samuel-Russell/Workflow_Scripts/README.md

 # Workflow_Scripts
-A collection of script that can improve user workflow by automating many data processes.
+A collection of python scripts that can improve user workflow by automating many data processes.

 gzip_read_and_compress.py : Enables the user to create compressed .zip folders and read compressed .zip folders using gzip